GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'll bet you that from ten feet away I can tell if a program is bad.
-I might not guarantee that it is good, but if it looks bad from ten feet, I can guarantee you that it wasn't written with care.
+> ### Software is usually expected to be modified over the course of its productive life.
+The process of converting one correct program into a different correct program is extremely challenging.
 >
-> ~ *Charles Simonyi*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts